frontendpatterns/frontendpatterns.dev/src/content/patterns/mutation.md

 ## Solution

-Apply the Mutation pattern by handling create, update, and delete operations with proper cache synchronization, and reinforce it with concise examples or tests.
+Handle create, update, and delete operations with proper cache synchronization.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.